ItinerisLtd/trellis-purge-kinsta-cache-during-deploy/README.md

 ### How do you purge Kinsta cache?

-By requesting `{{ site_env.wp_home }}/kinsta-clear-cache-all/` via HTTP GET.

-The full URL will be logged to console during deploy.
-Confirm it with Kinsta support team.
+By inoking `$ wp kinsta cache purge` and `wp kinsta cache purge --object` during deploy.

 ## See Also